PowerGridModel/power-grid-model/docs/advanced_documentation/c-api.md

 {{ "[header file]({}/include/power_grid_model_c.h)".format(gh_link_head_blob) }}
 and a dynamic library (`.so` or `.dll`) built by a
 {{ "[cmake project]({}/power_grid_model_c/CMakeLists.txt)".format(gh_link_head_blob) }}.
+Please refer to the [Build Guide](./build-guide.md) about how to build the library.

 You can refer to the [C-API Reference](../api_reference/power-grid-model-c-api-reference.rst) for a detailed documentation of the API.